cilium/cilium/Documentation/contributing/testing/e2e.rst

 ::

     $ cd test/
-    $ ginkgo . -- --help | grep -A 1 cilium
+    $ ginkgo . -- -cilium.help
       -cilium.SSHConfig string
             Specify a custom command to fetch SSH configuration (eg: 'vagrant ssh-config') -cilium.benchmarks
-            Specifies benchmark tests should be run which may increase test time -cilium.holdEnvironment
+            Specifies benchmark tests should be run which may increase test time -cilium.help
+            Display this help message.
+      -cilium.holdEnvironment
             On failure, hold the environment in its current state -cilium.hubble-relay-image string
-            Specifies which image of Hubble Relay to use during tests -cilium.image string
+            Specifies which image of hubble-relay to use during tests -cilium.image string
             Specifies which image of cilium to use during tests -cilium.kubeconfig string